 I can finally live like everyone else!Read more

-31 million chances represents the number of donors registered in the international stem cell bank.
-This means that sick patients have a staggering 31 million chances to survive.
-31 million chances is an awful lot.
+In 2017 we launched the '31 million chances campaign ’.
+31 million chances represented the number of donors registered in the international stem cell bank.
+Todat sick patients have a staggering 37 million chances to survive.
+37 million chances is an awful lot.

 The Belgian Bone Marrow Donor Registry manages a database that stores the tissue types of people who are willing to donate stem cells.
 The registry also works very closely with foreign registries to give patients a better chance of finding a suitable donor.
 As such, we have access to stem cells from all over the world, significantly increasing the chance of finding a match.
 We can help 9 out of 10 patients of Western European origin.